Isolated protein, especially soy protein powder, is popularly blended into shakes and smoothies, but is this a healthful way to build muscle?

 IGF-1 is very important for growth and maintenance of muscle tissue.13 However, muscle growth is not dependent on only the amount of IGF-1 circulating in the blood; muscle tissue produces its own IGF-1 in response to strength training to fuel muscle growth.14 So a combination of strength training and a Nutritarian diet will result in lower, cancer-preventive levels of IGF-1 levels circulating in the blood, while still allowing for local production of IGF-1 for muscle building.

-Instead of micronutrient-poor protein powders, whole food sources of protein are the best choice.
+Whole food sources of protein are the best choice.
 For blending into shakes and smoothies, I recommend high-protein plant foods such as sunflower seeds, hemp seeds and Mediterranean pine nuts.

 Most important to note is that it is exercise and not food that stimulates muscle growth.
 Completing a workout triggers muscle building; dietary protein provides the raw materials that muscles need in order to grow.